+2 02 337 789 71

 Meals: Breakfast, Lunch, and Dinner.

-We continue sailing to Kom Ombo with an evening visit to the temple dedicated to the two gods; Sobek the crocodile God and Harris the Sun God.
-Stroll through the temple’s colonnades, gazing up at scenes of pharaonic propaganda, and you’ll capture the ambiance of this glorious history for yourself.
+We continue to Kom Ombo with an evening visit to the temple dedicated to the two gods; Sobek the crocodile God and Harris the Sun God.
+While here, we’ll stroll through the temple’s colonnades, gazing up at scenes of pharaonic propaganda, and you’ll capture the ambience of this glorious history for yourself.

 Overnight onboard cruise ship.